neondatabase/neon/docs/rfcs/033-timeline-archive.md

 This API will be similar to the existing `download_remote_layers` API, but smarter:
 - It will not download _all_ remote layers, just the visible set (i.e. layers needed for a read)
-- It will download layers until reaching `wait_ms`, then return a struct describing progress of downloads, so that the caller can poll.
+- It will download layers in the visible set until reaching `wait_ms`, then return a struct describing progress of downloads, so that the caller can poll.

 The caller does not have to wait for the warm up API, or call it at all.
 But it is strongly advised